Alfred Purchase Orders

 Receiving & Stocktakes

 Receiving & Stocktakes is where you reconcile physical inventory with what Shopify thinks you have on hand.
 Receive units against an open purchase order, run a stocktake to correct drift, or record a one-off adjustment for shrinkage or damage.
+Per-line Issues (damaged, short shipped, wrong item, defective, over-received) can be captured during a Receive PO session so you can later turn them into a Credit Memo against the supplier without redoing the math.
 Every session pushes its adjustments directly to Shopify when you submit, and barcode scanning works across all session types for fast counting.
 Inter-location transfers (moving units between two of your Shopify locations) now live in their own Stock Transfers module — only legacy transfer sessions remain visible here for historical reference.

 Key Concepts